 Meteorology is a fascinating subject.
 Because of its very nature, it is never constant or boring.
 Studies and observations of weather and climate and its impact on humans and the environment offer everything from gorgeous sunsets to terrifying hurricanes and tornadoes.

-From weather forecasting to water conservation, this course introduces students to the vagaries of weather watching and forecasting.
-Studying the effects of pressure fronts that create hurricanes, tornadoes, and cyclones, offer students clues on how to watch the sky for signs of change, as well as a greater understanding of the development and formation of some of the most awesome powers on earth.
+The study of land, atmospheric pressure, cloud formation and storms offers students of meteorology a never-ending and fascinating look into the forces of nature and our surrounding environment.
+From how rainbows form to the impact of pollution on the environment, this basic meteorology course explores such topics as: how geography affects weather, cloud formation, wind forces, weather forecasting methods, and global weather patterns (such as El Niño).From weather forecasting to water conservation, we'll introduce you to the vagaries of weather watching and prediction.
+We'll study the effects of pressure fronts that create hurricanes, tornadoes, and cyclones.
+We'll offer students clues on how to watch the sky for signs of change, as well as provide a greater understanding of the development and formation of some of the most awesome powers on earth.

 While many of us watch the local television station for news, our decisions of what to wear, when to plant seeds, or when to travel is often affected by unexpected changes in weather.
 From ancient times to the present, mankind's efforts to predict and forecast weather patterns have displayed mixed results.
 This course offers students a look at the history of meteorology as well as the impact humanity has on our own local climate and weather.

 - 6 Months to Complete

 - Start Anytime

 - Accredited CEUs

 By successfully completing this course, students will be able to: